-We will continue to update our website with case studies showing both good practice and bad practice, but how to fix this.
+We will continue to update our website with case studies showing both good practice and bad practice, and how to fix this.

-If your charity has an example that we could use for our case studies, please email Gillian Mackay at email@example.com.
+If your charity has an example that we could use for our case studies, please email firstname.lastname@example.org.
 We will ensure any case studies are anonymous.

 A charity asked some of their volunteers to carry out door-to-door fundraising in their local area, asking members of the public if they wanted to sign up to a monthly direct debit.

 The charity received a complaint from an individual noting that their father had been visited by the charity’s volunteers and signed up to a direct debit.
 The complainant noted they had power of attorney over their father’s finances as he had dementia.
 They therefore asked for the direct debit to be stopped and for no further volunteers to visit that address.